pokergeist/SwitchIR/README.md

 The full complement of Eagle and Gerber files (for PCB fabrication) will be provided after proof-of-concept.

+---

+[TOC]

+---

 ### Testing Status:

+**2022-11-23**

+No transmit for me.
+The imported MOSFET's connections were totally botched (3 for 3).

+Tested QT Py SAMD21 current output.
+The relays like 10mA and drop GPIO output to 2.90V.
+That changes the dropping resistor to 163Ω - the next closest was 150Ω.

 **2022-11-22**